- Main Menu

 Here’s everything you need to know about incident management.

 In the world of IT operations, incident management is the critical process of identifying and fixing problems that affect the health, availability, and reliability of the services and systems you and your customers rely on.
 Incident management is not a haphazard affair; without a standard model, with specific steps to guide your team from start to finish, incident management processes would not deliver satisfactory results to ensure normal service.
-Effective incident management is about understanding why issues happen in the first place through investigation and diagnosis, discerning roles and responsibilities, building a knowledge base, and about gaining vital insights that can lead to better operations, fewer incidents, and faster resolutions.
+Effective incident management is about understanding why issues happen in the first place through investigation and diagnosis, discerning roles and responsibilities, building a knowledge base, and gaining vital insights that can lead to better operations, fewer incidents, and faster resolutions.

 What is Incident Management?